dtch1997/orchestrate/docs/visualizer.md

 Step: generate_riddle
 Execution Time: 3.12s

-Result:
-  I speak without a mouth and hear without ears.
-I have no body, but I come alive with the wind.
-What am I?

 Outputs:
   riddle: I speak without a mouth and hear without ears.
 I have no body, but I come alive with the wind.
 What am I?